chibisov/drf-extensions/docs/index.md

 *New in DRF-extensions development version*

 Retrieves data from the view's positional arguments.
 A list of position indices can be passed to indicate which arguments to use.
-For retrieving all arguments you can use `*`:
+For retrieving all arguments you can use `*` which is also the default value:

     class MyKeyConstructor(KeyConstructor):
-        args = bits.ArgsKeyBit('*')  # will use all positional arguments
+        args = bits.ArgsKeyBit()  # will use all positional arguments

+    class MyKeyConstructor(KeyConstructor):
+        args = bits.ArgsKeyBit('*')  # same as above

     class MyKeyConstructor(KeyConstructor):
         args = bits.ArgsKeyBit([0, 2])